josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/README.md

 ---

-## 🗂️ Node Index — Categorised by Function
+## 🗂️ Node Index — Current Working Arrangement

+> **Migration note:** This index describes the cluster as presently maintained.
+Categories are navigational rather than claims of permanent or exclusive classification.
+Nodes may move, acquire additional parentage, or be cross-linked into neighbouring clusters as the new architecture settles.

 ### I. 🧱 Custody & Structural Power Architecture
 *Where authority sits and insulation is constructed.*